AndrewEllis93/Print-Tuning-Guide/README.md

 **(!)
 Please pay special attention to anything bolded and marked with "(!)"**

-My SuperSlicer profiles are located [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile), along with some other information like SS tips and volumetric flow rate information with formulas.
+My SuperSlicer profiles are located [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).

 I am adding new information all the time, be sure to check back.\
 If you have issues, comments, or suggestions, please let me know on Discord: [Ellis#4980](https://discordapp.com/users/207622442842062849)